mwdeshaw/Break/README.md

     }
 ```

 Another interting element of the ball is that it moves with the player until the spacebar is pressed.
-This functionality parallels that of Magic Ball, Break!'s predecessor.
-This functionality was achieved through the creation of an initial flag in the constructor, and key handling logic:
+This parallels that of Magic Ball, Break!'s predecessor.
+This functionality was achieved through the creation of an initial flag in the Ball's constructor, as well as key handling logic shown here:

 ```javascript
     handleBallRelease(input, key) {